 I have always been a loyal radio listener.
 I have had my favorite stations through the years.
-Growing up in New Jersey, it was WNEW-FM.
+Growing up in New Jersey, it was WNEW-FM in New York.
 When I moved to New Hampshire, WBCN-FM took over as my top stations, and as formats changed (and I grew older), it became WXRV-FM, The River.

 But, I must confess, for over 10 years I have been an avid XM Satellite Radio listener.
-I still listen to the same formats (Classic Vinyl, Deek Tracks and The Spectrum are my go to stations), I just do so without the chatter and commercials.
+I still listen to the same formats (Classic Rock and Adult Alternative -- Classic Vinyl, Deek Tracks and The Spectrum are my go to stations), I just do so without the chatter and commercials.
+I don't find the $14.99 per month onerous.
+However, it seems that most people do!
 I am just amazed that everyone doesn't subscribe to Satellite Radio!
-I don't find the $14.99 per month onerous.
-However, it seems that most people do.
-According to Pew Research, good ol' AM/FM radio is still the standard.
+As a matter of fact, according to Pew Research, good ol' AM/FM radio is still the standard.

 - 91% of all people aged 12+ in the US listen to AM/FM radio.
 This is down just slightly from 96% in 2001.